 To be considered for an award, a work must have been seen by an absolute minimum of SEVEN Committee members.

-WHAT IS THE PROTOCOL FOR WORK CREATED BY AN ARTIST WHO IS SITTING (OR WHO HAS A FAMILY MEMBER) ON THE DRAMMY COMMITTEE?
+WHAT IS THE PROTOCOL FOR WORK CREATED BY AN ARTIST WHO IS SITTING (OR WHO HAS A FAMILY MEMBER OR SIGNIFICANT OTHER) ON THE DRAMMY COMMITTEE?

 On Monday, 25 November, 2013, the Drammy Committee decided, by majority vote, to return to a system of pre-published nominees.
 So in 2014, for the first time since 1999, there will be four pre-published nominees in each of the major categories, all of whom will receive a certificate, with the actual Drammy Award recipient announced on the night.
 For the 1999-2013 procedure, click here.